Commercial Truck Insurance - What You Need to Know

 Physical Damage Insurance (PDI)

 PDI covers the costs of damage to your insured commercial truck or trailer caused by an accident with another vehicle, collision with another object, or overturn.
-This coverage typically includes both collision coverage to pay for damage to your vehicle, in addition to Comprehensive coverage which will pay for damage or loss other than that caused by an accident, such as hail, lightening, theft, vandalism, wind, and other causes.
+This coverage typically includes collision coverage to pay for damage to your vehicle, in addition to Comprehensive coverage, which will pay for damage or loss other than that caused by an accident, such as hail, lightning, theft, vandalism, wind, and other causes.
 The policy will contain the specifics of this coverage.

 Non-Trucking Liability Insurance (NTL)